 Introduction WHO Global Strategy for Food Safety

-Safety in a setting is an important topic, nonetheless, it is 20 years ago since the last Global Food Strategy for food safety by the WHO was written.
+Food Safety in a global setting is an important topic, nonetheless, it is 20 years ago since the last Global Food Strategy for food safety by the WHO was written.
 Therefore it was time for a renewal, which was recently launched and supported by a Technical Advisory Group (TAG).
 During the launch, it got clear that Global Food Safety:

 – is at threat,